National Environmental Policy (NEPA)

 Community and residential

 Environmental justice (EJ) determines first whether a minority population or low-income population exists within the project's area of impact.
 If no population exists after reasonable efforts to identify one, record it in item two and the process is complete.
-If a minority or low-income population is identified, complete the
+If a minority or low-income population is identified, refer to the Environmental Justice steps and flowchart on the Environmental Justice page.

 The general economics discussion of an environmental document should include both beneficial and adverse effects to existing and potential economic developments.
 This requires knowledge about the areas economics and the potential for economic development.
 The business community, and local units of government should be contacted to locate this information.
 The WisDOT library and the